Images - Bonnie Arbittier / Rivard Report

 “I’m going in with an open mind and open attitude.
 God has a master plan, and whoever he wants, you can’t change that.
 But it doesn’t mean I will stop my activism,” said Brehm, who also ran unsuccessfully for mayor in 2015.

-With leadership experience that includes military-related volunteer and charitable fundraising positions, Brehm founded the nonprofit organization Band of Angels, now called Soldier’s Angels.
+With leadership experience that includes military-related volunteer and charitable fundraising positions, Brehm founded the nonprofit organization Band of Angels to support military members.
 “One of the highlights in my life was working with the Fisher House at Fort Hood,” she said.
 “God used me to do something and now it’s bigger.
 So I am ready to devote myself to District 8 if the Lord wills.”

 Brehm, 59, holds a master’s degree from St. Mary’s University in public administration with two minors, in urban planning/development and public affairs.
-A descendant of the Canary Islanders, Brehm said she is the granddaughter of Juan Leal Goraz, the first mayor of San Antonio.
+Brehm said she is the descendant of the Canary Islanders and Juan Leal Goraz, the first mayor of San Antonio.

 “I am retired now so I have time to devote to District 8 and serve the people,” she said.
 And like her opponent, she sees traffic in the area as a key issue.